-When you’re featuring an expert or doing a bio piece
+- When you’re featuring an expert or doing a bio piece

-(Note: Before you take the time to plan and carry out a photo shoot, you may want to check the wide array of people cut-outs and backgrounds from my friends at eLearning Brothers and eLearning Art, just in case they have what you need.)
+(Note: Before you take the time to plan and carry out a photo shoot, you may want to check the wide array of people cut-outs and backgrounds from my friends at eLearning Art and the eLearning Brothers, just in case they have what you need.)

 Advantages of Planning a Photo Shoot

 Regardless of whether you hire a photographer or shoot the photos yourself, you’ll find that planning a photo shoot for eLearning saves time and money.
 It makes the process efficient, reduces stress, and provides a more professional product.

 For me, the main advantage is that nothing slips through the cracks.
 With a solid plan I never startle awake in the middle of the night remembering the shot I forgot to take.